First look: Jackery Explorer 1500 Pro Portable Power Station

 Another thing I like to test is longevity.
 Nothing beats taking it into the wild and relying on it for several weeks.
 I've not been able to do that yet, but I have been using the Explorer 1500 Pro as much as possible, and put maybe a dozen charge cycles through it, and so far it's holding up well.

-Everything is well-built, tough, takes being knocked about, and it delivers what it promises without needing to rely on crazy, over-inflated specs.
+Everything is well-built and tough, it takes being knocked about, and it delivers what it promises without needing to rely on extreme, over-inflated specs.

 The Jackery Explorer 1500 Pro is a really solid portable power station and a worthy upgrade from the Explorer 1000 I was using previously.
 If you're in the market for a power station, either for in-home use or for your outdoor adventures, the Explorer 1500 Pro is an excellent choice that should give you years of use (and if problems do befall your unit, you can fall back on Jackery's five-year warranty).